c0mix/WirelessMayhem/README.md

 Our professor asked us to develop something intresting, innovative and creative regarding the wireless technologies tha we have studied during his coursework.
 I decided to build a small framework that will automate some of the tipical phases of the procedure that a penetration tester or a security expert have to perform in order to make a correct wireless network assessment.
 ## Technical Details
-Wireless Mayhem is a python3 framework built for automate wireless attacks.
+Wireless Mayhem is a python framework built for automate wireless attacks.
 ### Main Features
 - Sniffing tools
 - Fake Access Point based attacks